Peauxdunque Album Highlight

 These intersecting visions reveal that new colors—new joys, new observations, new compassions—are possible when we stand on firmer terrain inside.
 From the far side of experience—all its hard-won gains in love and identity—that wild range of emotion exists not as a rueful tradeoff, but as a soul-enlarging privilege and responsibility: “We get to feel it all.”

-Emily Choate’s fiction and nonfiction have appeared in Shenandoah, The Florida Review, Tupelo Quarterly, Chapter 16, Late Night Library, Yemassee, and elsewhere.
-She holds an MFA from Sarah Lawrence College and has earned several residency awards, most recently from Virginia Center for Creative Arts and The Hambidge Center.
-She lives in Nashville, where she’s working on a novel.
+Emily Choate’s fiction appears in Mississippi Review, Shenandoah, The Florida Review, Tupelo Quarterly, and elsewhere.
+She writes regularly for Chapter 16, and her nonfiction also appears in Atticus Review, Late Night Library, Bayou Magazine Online, Yemassee, and Nashville Scene, among others.
+Emily holds an MFA from Sarah Lawrence College and was a Tennessee Williams Scholar at Sewanee Writers Conference.
+She lives near Nashville, where she’s working on a novel.